 Physical death – although the doorway into another life for the person who has died – is still a doorway that we can't enter unless we ourselves die.
 Reading about near-death experiences or perhaps even experiencing it for ourselves does not mean we really know what life is like after our physical death.
 We simply can't.
 We weren't meant to know.

 But one thing we're always reminded of is the necessity to "carry on."
-What does "carrying on" mean to the survivor who still has to cope with life here on earth without the presence of the person they are grieving for?
-I mean, how in the hell are we supposed to do that?
+What does "carrying on" mean to the survivor who still has to cope with life here on Earth without the presence of the person they are grieving for?
+I mean, how in hell are we supposed to do that?